chrisThab/bestell-app/README.md

-For future references, the read me file will be an instruction, how to use the code.
+For future references, the read me file will be an instruction, how to use the code, or even the website.